ssmaceachern-dev/mythicalmonsters/chapter2_anatomy_of_an_adventurer.md

 | I am a champion of... | People who cannot defend themselves |
 | I will protect...     | My family                           |

-    Ingram Wolfsbane values courage and defending the weak.
+>Ingram Wolfsbane values courage and defending the weak.
 Therefore under the Virtues section of their character sheet, Ingram will have:
-    - I believe in... being courageous
+>    - I believe in... being courageous
-    - I am a champion... of the weak
+>    - I am a champion... of the weak

 ### Troubles